sidbala4023/Trigger/README.md

 15.Write a trigger to create contact related to account with Same phone as account phone when an Create Contact checkbox is checked in Account record page.

 16.Write a trigger to update Total Opportunity Amount associated with account when an opportunity is “Inserted”

+17.Write a trigger to update Total Opportunity Amount associated with account when an opportunity is ‘Updated’ or ‘Deleted’ or ‘Undeleted’